 Birmingham's city center is compact enough to walk, but the ring road—the Queensway system built in the 1960s—chops the center into pieces that don't connect intuitively.
 You will get lost.
 Even locals get lost.
 The pedestrian routing involves underpasses that smell of urine, overpasses that feel like afterthoughts, and sudden dead ends where the road planners decided pedestrians weren't their concern.

-The trams—West Midlands Metro—are the newest solution, running from Edgbaston Village through the city center to Wolverhampton.
+The trams—West Midlands Metro—run from Edgbaston Village through the city center to Wolverhampton.
 They're clean, frequent, and expanding, but the network is still limited.
+A single journey costs £2.50; a day ticket is £5.00.
 Buses cover everywhere else, operated mainly by National Express West Midlands.
-A day ticket costs £4.60 and works on most services.
-The buses are functional but subject to the same traffic that makes driving in the center miserable.
+A day ticket costs £4.60.

-Taxis are plentiful and regulated.
+Taxis are plentiful.
 Black cabs can be hailed; private hire must be pre-booked.
-Uber operates but faces competition from local apps like Ola and Birmingham's own established firms.
-A taxi from New Street station to the Jewellery Quarter costs around £7 and takes 10 minutes in normal traffic, 25 minutes if you make the mistake of traveling at 5 PM.
+Uber operates but faces competition from local apps like Ola.
+A taxi from New Street station to the Jewellery Quarter costs around £7 and takes 10 minutes in normal traffic, 25 minutes at 5 PM.

-Walking is possible but requires patience and a willingness to consult maps frequently.
+Walking is possible but requires patience.
 The canal network, paradoxically, often provides the most pleasant pedestrian routes, with towpaths that bypass traffic entirely.
-Download the Birmingham Canal Navigations map before you arrive—it's essential infrastructure for anyone serious about exploring on foot.
+Download the Birmingham Canal Navigations map before you arrive—it's essential infrastructure for anyone exploring on foot.

 The Industrial Birth: Where the Modern World Was Manufactured